Exchange study at Howest

 English for exchange students

-Howest offers - as well for outgoing as incoming students - an intensive English course within the institution.
-The course is offered on a weekly base at Howest Kortrijk and Howest Bruges.
+Howest offers – for both incoming and outgoing students - an intensive, weekly English course at Howest Kortrijk and Howest Bruges.

 Incoming students can obtain 3 ECTS by adding the English course to their Learning Agreement.
-Students following the English course within their Learning Agreement have priority over students following the course on a free base.
-The course is intended for students on different levels, from beginners, to intermediate and advanced.
-Students who are positively assessed obtain 3 ECTS credits.
+Students following the English course within their Learning Agreement have priority over students following the course on a voluntary basis.
+The course is intended for students with various levels, from beginner to intermediate to advanced.
+Students who are positively assessed and officially enrolled for the course obtain 3 ECTS credits.

-The course aims at the B2 proficiency level and uses the IELTS methodology.
-We strongly recommended it to all inbound and outbound exchange students who have not fully achieved the B2-level in English at the moment of application for their mobility project.
+The course aims at the B2 proficiency level and combines various methodologies, including but not limited to the IELTS approach.
+We strongly recommended it to all inbound and outbound exchange students who have not fully achieved the B2-level in English at the time of application for their mobility project.
 For the more proficient students, we still see the course as a useful immersion experience.

 The course will also function as an excellent networking opportunity for both the local and the international students.

-“English for exchange students” will start in the week of 23 September and will take place in as well in Bruges as in Kortrijk.
+“English for exchange students” will start in the week of 8 February and will take place in both Bruges and in Kortrijk.
 The examination period is organised at the end of the semester, with exams on the courses completed in that semester.
+Students enrolled voluntarily are not able to sit for the exams.

-Howest charges no tuition fee for the course, but the study book has to be paid for by the participating student.
+Howest charges no tuition fee for the course, but some learning material has to be paid for by the participating student.

 This subscription is only for Howest students planning (or who are selected) to go abroad for study/internship and who are following a training programme that does not recognise English for Exchange Students.